guhilling/citi-workshop-20201102/4.5.6/workshop/modules/module-010-preparation-upi-installation/preparation-disconnected-upi-encrypted-disks.md

 # Module01:

-# Preparation of the installation Environment
+# Preparation of the installation Environment for Disconnected Installation with Disc Encryption

 ### Preface: